 “Oh, I guess cause of all the memories and besides, it’s kind of magical.”

 Grandpa Jimmy opened the door on the side of the fuselage.
-He reached in and pulled out a small set of steps and placed it on the concrete floor just below the door.
+The bottom of that door was at least three feet off the ground.
+He reached in and pulled out a rickety old apple crate.
+He placed it on the concrete floor just below the door.
 “That’s how we did it in the old days,” he said.
 “You can get in if ya want.”

-Ben bounded up the steps.
+Ben stepped on the crate and ducked his head as he climbed inside.
 One look, and he headed up the steep aisle right for the cockpit.
 This was a tail dragger.
 When parked, the front of the plane was higher than the rear.
 You had to walk uphill.
-He climbed into the left seat.
-He had read somewhere that captains always fly from that seat.
+When he reached the cabin, he slid into the left seat, having read somewhere that’s where captains sit.
 No computers or touch screens in this old bird.
 Just old dusty levers, gauges and switches everywhere.
 It was the first time he had sat in the cockpit of any plane.
-It took Grandpa Jimmy a little longer to squeeze through the narrow isle and step over the console into the right seat.
+It took Grandpa Jimmy a little longer to squeeze through the narrow aisle and step over the console into the right seat.

 “Oh shoot, I’m in trouble.”
 He shouted.
 “I was supposed to be home hours ago.
 My dad’s going to kill me.
 Gotta go.”

-He didn’t wait for an answer, hopped on his bike and raced for home.
+”Thanks,” he hollered, then sprinted the rest of the way to his bike, hopped on and raced for home.
 What awaited him there was more than an angry father.